noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

   "version_number": "0.9.0",** add version number only if it is not linked to a release_badge above "toolbox_drawer": ["fisheries", "general"], ** options are: "fisheries", "ecosystem", "human_dimensions", "protected_species", and "general"**
-  "keywords": ["Economics", "R", "Web App"] **keywords to sort through tools**, "website": "" **link to the website, if there is a separate one from the FIT.
+  "keywords": ["Economics", "R", "Web App"] **keywords to sort through tools**,

 }
 ```